bdavis222/dot-scanner/README.md

 Several configuration options are available for both the density and lifetime programs, as described below.
 All of these have default values that can be modified in the `config.py` file.
 For more information, see the publication listed in the Citations section at the bottom of this readme file.

-### The Threshold Adjustment Window
+## The Region Selector Window
-Clicking the **Done** button, or pressing the return (or enter) key on the keyboard, from the main Threshold Adjustment Window saves the threshold settings selected by the user and advances to the Region Selector Window:
+Clicking the **Done** button, or pressing the **return** key on the keyboard, from the main Threshold Adjustment Window saves the threshold settings selected by the user and advances to the Region Selector Window:
 ![](https://github.com/bdavis222/dotscanner/blob/main/images/9.png)

 This window allows the user to click different locations on the image to set the vertices of a polygon within which the measurements will be made.
 At any point, the polygon can be reset by clicking the **Reset** button, or by pressing the **backspace** key on the keyboard.
 It is important to note that after three vertices have been placed, the dotted line shows how the program will enclose the polygon once the **Done** button, or the **return** key on the keyboard, is pressed.